WMD-group/WMD-group.github.io/a_news.md

 permalink: /news/
 ---

+### August 2016
+* 14.08.16 - It has been a busy summer!
+Congrats to Federico on passing his PhD examination.
+Jessica is ready to submit her thesis.
+New computers were just ordered for our labs at Imperial College London.
+On top of all that, our work on phonon anharmonicity in SnSe was just published in [Physical Review Letters](http://journals.aps.org/prl/abstract/10.1103/PhysRevLett.117.075502).

 ### July 2016
 * 12.07.16 - What happens to thermal conductivity as more elements are introduced but the average mass is conserved?
 We now know the answer thanks to Taizo and Jonathan's study in [APL Materials](http://scitation.aip.org/content/aip/journal/aplmater/4/10/10.1063/1.4955401).